The Town of Fishers is home to over a dozen parks and nature preserves. The Fishers Trail & Greenway System has more than 85 miles available for use.

 Brooks School Park is a 16.5-acre park that has an ADA-accessible playground for kids, a multipurpose trail, a large athletic field, and a basketball court.

 Cheeney Creek Natural Area

-Cyntheanne Park has five multipurpose athletic fields as well as natural areas, two playground areas and trails.
+Cynthiana Park has five multipurpose athletic fields as well as natural areas, two playground areas, and trails.
 Eller Fields are two lighted youth baseball fields and a playground.

 Fishers Heritage Park

 Fishers Heritage Park at White River is home to the Historic Ambassador House and Heritage Gardens.
 More than 170 years ago, a two-story log house was built on what is now the northwest corner of 96th Street and Allisonville Road, this was the Ambassador House.
 The Ambassador House was carefully cut into two sections and moved to its current location in Heritage Park (106th Street and Eller Road) on November 19, 1996.

 Hamilton Proper Park is a 19-acre park.